hckops/hckctl/README.md

 Designed to transparently run locally, remotely or integrated in pipelines, `hckctl` is free and open-source, no vendor lock-in, extensible and built using native providers api.

-Create a custom vulnerable target (box with a specific CVE or whole infrastructures) or connect to your CTF platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup or network configurations.
+Create your vulnerable target (box with a specific CVE or whole infrastructures) or connect to your CTF platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup or network configurations.

 Leverage the cloud platform or request a dedicated managed cluster to:
 * orchestrate complex scenarios
 * monitor and observe your security posture
 * analyze, aggregate and export results via api
-* trigger actions based on your requirements
+* trigger actions based on events

 ## Quick start